Once upon a time, there was an IRS refund cycle chart that told taxpayers when they could expect to receive their tax refund.

 Where do I go to find out when I will receive my refund?

-The IRS no longer posts a tax refund chart, however, they did post an article last year explaining a refund tool available for 2013 and 2014 on their website called “Where’s My Refund?”.
-To receive your refund status the tool will first ask you to enter your;
+The IRS no longer posts a tax refund chart, however, they did post an article last year explaining a refund tool available on their website called “Where’s My Refund?”.
+Once your 2014 tax return is filed, you can check your refund status on the IRS site.
+You’ll need to enter the following information;

 - social security number